Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Failures under distribution shifts and problem statement

-\paragraph{Coverage failures under distributions shifts.} Often we're most interested in quantifying uncertainty with conformal predictions when we apply a classifier to new data that might come from a slightly different distribution than the distribution we calibrated on.
+Often we're most interested in quantifying uncertainty with conformal prediction when we apply a classifier to new data that might come from a slightly different distribution than the distribution we calibrated on.
 Yet, conformal predictors only provide coverage guarantees for data coming from the same distribution as the calibration set, and the coverage guarantees often fail even under slight distribution shifts.

-For example, APS calibrated to yield $1-\alpha=0.9$ coverage on the standard ImageNet-Val dataset only achieves a coverage of $0.64$ on the ImageNet-Sketch dataset, which consists of sketches of the ImageNet-Val images and hence constitutes a distribution shift~\citep{wang2019LearningRobustGlobal}.
+For example, our experiments (see Figure~\ref{fig:coverage_vs_alpha}) show that APS calibrated on ImageNet-Val to yield $1-\alpha=0.9$ coverage on the only achieves a coverage of $0.64$ on the ImageNet-Sketch dataset, which consists of sketches of the ImageNet-Val images and hence constitutes a distribution shift~\citep{wang2019LearningRobustGlobal}.

 Different conformal predictors typically have different coverage gaps under the same distribution shift.
 More efficient conformal predictors (i.e., those that produce smaller prediction sets) tend to have a larger coverage gap under a distribution shift.
 For example, both TPS and RAPS (a generalization of APS proposed by~\citet{angelopoulos2020UncertaintySetsImage}) yield smaller confidence sets, but only achieve a coverage of $0.38$ vs. $0.64$ for APS on the ImageNet-Sketch distribution shift discussed above.